Qatar seeks role as Gaza mediator, Israel wary

 U.S. Secretary of State John Kerry contacted the Egyptian and Qatari foreign ministers again on Thursday, state department spokeswoman Jen Psaki told reporters.

-Western diplomatic sources in the Gulf said the United States had approached Qatar after it realised that the Cairo deal was bound to fail with Hamas being kept out of the picture.
+Western diplomatic sources in the Gulf said the United States had approached Qatar after it realized that the Cairo deal was bound to fail with Hamas being kept out of the picture.

 "Hamas are the ones behind the attacks: If you don't include them any deal will fall apart fast, Qatar is best placed to mediate with Hamas," said a Western diplomat in Doha.